istrate/cp4d/External-route-service-access.md

 GATEWAY0=10.16.35.203
 ```

-# Configure HAProxt on Gateway node
+# Configure HAProxy on OpenShift Infra node

 Assuming public IP address of Gateway node is *9.30.220.176*.
-Forward all tradif on *3306* port to ClusterIP.
+Forward all traffic on *3306* port to ClusterIP.
 <br>

 > vi /etc/haproxy/haproxy.cfg